 While there is not space in this essay to trace Freund’s fortunes in detail beyond his editorship of Dark Blue, those interested in the history of transatlantic journalism may find it worthwhile to follow his trail to the United States, where Freund undertook a number of publishing ventures, some more successful than others, including Arcadian, Music Trade Review (later Musical Times, and still later Musical and Dramatic Times), and Music (later Music and Drama).
 Freund’s biographical details and timelines are intriguingly (and inconsistently) inaccurate across different sources.
 See, for example, the differing dates for his editorship of Dark Blue and his arrival in the United States in Daniel Spillane’s History of the American Pianoforte (1890), Men and Women of America (1910), and Hyacinthe Ringrose’s International Who’s Who (1911).
 These sources are also wrong about Freund’s first assay at drama, The Undergraduate, which debuted at the Queen’s Theatre in London in 1872 and was universally panned by reviewers during its two-week run.
 The biographies both misdate the play’s run and mischaracterize its reception.
 For representative reviews of The Undergraduate, see the Pall Mall Gazette (26 June 1872) and the Examiner (29 June 1872).
 For accounts of Freund’s role in Booker T. Washington’s ouster of editor Pauline Hopkins from the Colored American Review in 1904, see Alisha Knight’s Pauline Hopkins and the American Dream (28–51) and Hanna Wallinger’s “Pauline F. Hopkins as Editor and Journalist” (154–60).

-Even Sims, recounting his own firsthand involvement with Dark Blue, misremembers the journal’s contributors: recalling that his own first contribution, an 1872 write-up of the Oxford and Cambridge Boat Race, was to be placed “between an article by Ruskin and a poem by Swinburne” (My Life 55), though Ruskin did not contribute, Swinburne’s poem appeared in 1871, and the account of the boat race closest to Swinburne’s poem was written by Reginald Godfrey Marsden, not Sims.
+Even Sims, recounting his own firsthand involvement with Dark Blue, misremembers the journal’s contributors: recalling that his own first contribution, an 1872 write-up of the Cambridge Boat Race, was to be placed “between an article by Ruskin and a poem by Swinburne” (My Life 55), though Ruskin did not contribute, Swinburne’s poem appeared in 1871, and the account of the boat race closest to Swinburne’s poem was written by Reginald Godfrey Marsden, not Sims.
 The race report to which Sims refers is probably the unsigned one in the April 1872 issue, for, although Sims misremembers dates and contributors, he does remember his joke—that the avid race fans suffer from “tie-fuss fever”—which appears in both the article and his memoir (“Boat Race” 227; My Life 55).

 According to the Wellesley, there are no records indicating who took ownership of the journal when Freund left for the U.S.; however, both the Wellesley and Diedrick quote some telling letters from and to Dark Blue’s contributors, warning that Freund had earned a bad name for himself and the journal (Bradley and Houghton 180; Diedrick, “Pioneering Female Aesthete” 237, n.
 35).